forme verte forme orange forme bleue forme magenta

 – Personal data: any information relating to an identified or identifiable natural person, directly or indirectly.

-- Processing: any operation performed on personal data, whether or not by automated means (collection, recording, storage, keeping, retrieval, transmission, consultation, use, interconnection, etc.).
+– Processing: any operation performed, whether or not using automated methods, on personal data (collection, recording, storage, retention, extraction, transmission, consultation, use, interconnection, etc.).

-- Data controller: the natural or legal person, public authority, department or other body which, alone or jointly with others, determines the purposes and means of processing.
+– Data controller: the natural or legal person, public authority, service, or other body that, alone or jointly with others, determines the purposes and means of processing.

-- Sub-processor: the natural or legal person, public authority, department or other body that processes personal data on behalf of the controller.
+– Data processor: the natural or legal person, public authority, service, or other body that processes personal data on behalf of the data controller.

-- To process personal data solely for the purposes of carrying out the processing entrusted to it by the controller.
+– Process personal data solely for the purposes of properly executing the processing entrusted to it by the data controller.

-- To choose its subcontractors by ensuring that they themselves undertake to comply with the RGPD, and to inform you in the event of recourse to subcontractors who could process your personal data.
+– Select its subcontractors by ensuring that they themselves commit to comply with the GDPR, and inform you in case subcontractors are used who may process your personal data.

 – Implement high security standards for your data.